 Founded by Prince Mihai Cantacuzino in 1695, the site consists of two churches (The Great Church and The Old Church) and the first religious museum in Romania.
 It doesn't take much time to explore the monastery, but it will leave you feeling like you've discovered a hidden gem among the mountains.

 Peleş Castle – Swoon over Romania's fairytale castle

-If you are going from Bucharest to Transylvania, it would be a crime to miss Peleş Castle.
-Once home to Romania’s first king, Carol I, Peleş Castle is a dream to visit.
-It’s considered to be one of the most stunning castles in the world – and only seeing a glimpse of this castle made me believe that too.
+If you are going on a Transylvania tour from Bucharest, it would be a crime to miss Peleş Castle (even if this is located in Prahova County!).
+Once home to Romania's first king, Carol I, Peleş Castle is a dream to visit.
+It's considered to be one of the most stunning castles in the world – and only seeing a glimpse of this castle made me believe that too.